jean-andre-gauthier/swissknife/README.md

 # <img src="swissknife.png" width="100" height="75"> swissknife

 A collection of data structures and algorithms for programming contests written in Java.
-Therefore it is currently not organised as a library, but rather like a loose collection of helper methods/class that can be copy-pasted into a Java class to be submitted to an online judge.
+It is not organised as a library, but rather like a loose collection of helper methods/class that can be copy-pasted into a Java class to be submitted to an online judge.

-*IMPORTANT NOTICE*: although the data structures have been thoroughly tested and used for submissions in various online judges, they are nevertheless not meant to be used in production environments (no argument validation, no bound checking, not implementing interfaces like Collection etc.).
-They'll work fine if you know what you are doing though.

 ## Algorithms